duarteocarmo/duarteocarmo.com/content/posts/21-share-notebooks-nbhub.markdown

 ## Sharing jupyter notebooks is a pain

-We use jupyter notebooks for a wide range of things: quick analyses, serious projects, experimentations, and even for creating dashboards.
+We use jupyter notebooks for a wide range of things: quick analyses, serious projects, experimentation, and even for creating dashboards.
 However, when you want to share your work with someone that is not necessarily familiar with what a “jupyter notebook” actually is, you run into some problems.

 Let’s take a look at some of the options you have available when you want to share a notebook:

 * __Send the file__: Given that the person you want to share the notebook with has a good grasp on files that end with “.ipynb”, you can potentially just send them the notebook file, and let them open it on their computer.
 A major drawback here is that if the person you are sharing the notebook with has no clue about what a notebook is, they will have no idea on how to fire up a “.ipynb” file.
-* __Convert to a friendlier format and then send it__:  If the person you want to share the notebook with has no idea of what a notebook is, you can start by converting the notebook to, let’s say, an html format, and then send them the file via email.
+* __Convert to a friendlier format and then send it__:  If the person you want to share the notebook with has no idea of what a notebook is, you can start by converting the notebook to, let’s say, an HTML format, and then send them the file via email.
 To do this, you would probably use a tool such as [nbconvert](https://nbconvert.readthedocs.io/en/latest/).
-But have you seen a notebook converted to pdf?
+But have you seen a notebook converted to PDF?
 It looks far from ideal.
-Also, if you convert it to html, not everyone (unfortunately) knows how to open “.html” files in their computer.
+Also, if you convert it to HTML, not everyone (unfortunately) knows how to open “.HTML” files in their computer.
 * [__NbViewer__](https://nbviewer.jupyter.org/): Given that your notebook is hosted in a public repo, this is your best option.
 You simply go to the website, paste the url for a notebook you want to share, [and voila](https://nbviewer.jupyter.org/github/duarteocarmo/technological_capabilities/blob/master/notebooks/4_1_Macro%20Level%20Analysis.ipynb)!
 However, you’ll need to set up a rapport gist to do this.
 And your notebook will be accessible to anyone.
 * [__GitHub__](https://github.com/duarteocarmo/technological_capabilities/blob/master/notebooks/4_1_Macro%20Level%20Analysis.ipynb): If your notebook is in a public repo, you can also send them the link to the notebook in GitHub.
 But notice how the table of contents does not work, you can’t link to a specific section, and you need to host your notebook in a repo.